getbubblenow/bubble-docs/guide/fun_guide.md

 ### Exercise 2 - clean up your Facebook feed
 Navigate to https://facebook.com/

-In the bottom-right corner, you will see a "block user" icon -- that's ShadowBan in action!
+In the bottom-right corner, you will see the ShadowBan icon -- that means ShadowBan in working for you!

-Next to every username, there is a block-user button.
-Click or tap this to block that user.
+Next to every username there is a mini ShadowBan icon; click or tap to block posts that include that user.

 Click or tap the ShadowBan icon in the bottom-right to see more ShadowBan options.

-Click or tap the "Keyword Lists" section to see different keyword lists that are available.
+In the ShadowBan options, click or tap the "Keyword Lists" section to see different keyword lists that are available.

-Click or tap the checkboxes to select the "US News Media" and "US Politics" lists, then press "Close"
+In the "Keyword Lists" section, click or tap the checkboxes to select the "US News Media" and "US Politics" lists, then press "Close"

-Scroll through your feed for a bit, then tap the ShadowBan icon in the bottom-right.
+Scroll through your feed for little while, then tap the ShadowBan icon in the bottom-right to see what got filtered out.

-Click or tap the "Recent Blocks" section to see what's been blocked.
+In the ShadowBan options, click or tap the "Recent Blocks" section to see what's been blocked.

-Note your "signal/noise" ration -- this lower this is, the more stuff had to be blocked.
+Also: note your "signal/noise" ration -- this lower this is, the more stuff that was blocked.

 ### Exercise 3 - more!
 Try exercise 2 on other sites supported by ShadowBan!